GrigoreMihai/docs-gitbook-cmp/docs/tickets/aws-access.md

 ---
-description: How to grant DoiT International with secure, read-only support access to your AWS account
+description: How to grant DoiT International support engineers with secure, read-only access to your AWS account
 ---

-# Grant Read-Only Support Access to Your AWS Account
+# Grant Support Access to Your AWS Account

-DoiT International provides complete transparency and access control when accessing your AWS account.
+DoiT International provides complete transparency and access control when accessing your _Amazon Web Services_ (AWS) account.

-When you open a technical support request with DoiT International, we may occasionally need read-only access to your AWS account to help you most effectively.
+When you open a technical support request with DoiT International, we may occasionally need to access your AWS account to help you most effectively.
 This document describes how to enable access and how access control works.

 ## Key points

-* We only access your AWS account to provide technical support per our contractual obligations to you.
+* We only access your AWS account to provide technical support per our contractual obligations.
 We never access your AWS account for any other reason.
 * DoiT employees must request support access on an incident-by-incident basis.
 * You can approve or dismiss all access requests.
-* Support staff roles have read-only access to your AWS account.
+* Support engineers never have write-access to your AWS account.
 * [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) can provide a complete log of every action that we perform on your account.

 {% hint style="info" %}